GSA/digitalgov.gov/content/posts/2015-09-21-how-a-two-day-sprint-moved-an-agency-twenty-years-forward.md

   - U.S. Department of Labor
 ---

 At 18F Consulting, we experiment with [ways to empower agencies](https://18f.gsa.gov/consulting/) to build cost-efficient, excellent digital solutions.
 Recently we partnered with the Department of Labor’s Wage and Hour Division (WHD) to run a two day “Design/Dev Agile Sprint.”

 ## Background: Investigators in Wage and Hour Division

 The Department of Labor’s Wage and Hour Division is responsible for enforcing a wide variety of federal labor laws, including those requiring the minimum wage, overtime, child labor protections, and family and medical leave laws.
 Over 1,000 investigators, working out of local offices nationwide, and often literally in the field, investigate employers to determine compliance with these laws.
 To gather the information they need, they travel to a wide variety of businesses, including farms, restaurants, hotels, retail shops, construction sites, hospitals, and many others.

 While conducting investigations, Labor employees often turn to the Field Operations Handbook (what they call the FOH) for guidance.
 The handbook is an operations manual that provides interpretations of the law, procedures for conducting investigations, and general administrative guidance.
 It reflects policies established through changes in legislation, regulations, significant court decisions, and the decisions and opinions of the WHD Administrator.
 The handbook is a critical tool for WHD staff.

 > How might we help DOL’s Wage Hour Division move forward with a quick win that would demonstrate what modernization can mean in a meaningful, iterative way?

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-291-field-team.jpg" alt="Two investigators (left and right) and an 18F user researcher (center) who is shadowing them to understand how investigators use paper and digital methods to accomplish their job." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-291-field-team.jpg" alt="Two investigators (left and right) and an 18F user researcher (center) who is shadowing them to understand how investigators use paper and digital methods to accomplish their job." %}

 ## The current landscape: Publishing in the 21st century

 The handbook consists of four five-inch-thick binders containing printed and photocopied pages.
 These binders are replicated and distributed across numerous regional and local offices.
 The handbook also exists as online PDFs, where each chapter or subsection is published as its own PDF.
 With these two options, investigators don’t have an easy way to quickly access and search for much-needed information that helps them complete investigations, particularly when they’re working out in the field.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-361-handbook.jpg" alt="Three large binders of the Field Operations Handbook" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-361-handbook.jpg" alt="Three large binders of the Field Operations Handbook" %}

 ## The challenge: How to move this project forward?